ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/resurs-merchant-api-for-prestashop.md

 - Customer is redirected to Resurs’ authentication/signing portal, where identity verification or credit scoring may take place depending on method and risk level.

+#### Swish specifics and getaddress behavior

+When using **Swish** as the selected payment method, the plugin prioritizes **mobile phone numbers** (`phone_mobile`) before fixed line phone numbers.
+This ensures that the number used for initiating the Swish payment is always the most relevant one.

+There are some differences in how addresses are displayed between PrestaShop and the Resurs Merchant Portal, depending on whether the **getaddress widget** is used:

+* **Scenario 1 – Guest checkout with getaddress (single address shown in Merchant)** If a customer is not logged in and uses getaddress, only **one address entry** will appear in the Merchant Portal.
+This is because the address is retrieved directly from the national registry.
+In PrestaShop, however, both billing and delivery addresses remain visible, even though only a single address is presented in the Merchant Portal.

+* **Scenario 2 – Guest checkout without getaddress (manual entry, both addresses visible)** If address information is entered manually, the Merchant Portal will contain **both billing and delivery addresses**, consistent with how PrestaShop stores and displays them.

+* **Scenario 3 – Logged-in customers (billing mobile number prioritized)** For logged-in customers, the **billing address mobile number** will always be prioritized for Swish, regardless of what is entered in the delivery address.
+In these cases, the getaddress widget is not used – PrestaShop’s stored address data is passed directly to the API.

+* **Scenario 4 – Guest checkout with getaddress, different billing and shipping** When getaddress is used but the customer enters a separate billing address, Merchant Portal will still show only the registered (shipping) address, while PrestaShop displays both.

+These differences explain why PrestaShop may show multiple addresses, while the Merchant Portal only displays one when getaddress has been used.
+This behavior is expected and should not be considered an error.

 ![](images/prestashop-checkout-payment.png)

 3. **Payment Confirmation**